 Greasing your machine– you should be familiar with the location of every grease fitting on your machine.
 Greasing machines regularly is a must.
 Ignoring this simple task can cost you easily avoided repairs.

 Keeping Sharp blades– Sharpening your own blades can be a simple task once you learn how.
 If it’s something you would rather not do than you can have a local repair shop sharpen them for $10-$20 a blade.
 This simple task gets neglected, resulting in a poor cut.
 Dull blades leave a lawn susceptible to bigger problems.
 Ripped-torn grass will leave your lawn susceptible to diseases unlike a smooth clean cut, and also an overworked machine.
-If for no other reason, a sharper blades makes a lawn look better.
+If for no other reason, as a result of sharp blades your lawn will look better.

 Proper cleaning– The buildup of dead wet grass will rust your machine quicker.
 Grease fittings will corrode and clog making nuts and bolts harder to remove.
 A simple good rinse after each use can prevent many of these issues.